Miss World 2003

-Miss World 2003 was the 53rd edition of the Miss World pageant, held at the Crown of Beauty Theatre in Sanya, China on 6 December 2003.
+Miss World 2003 was the 53rd edition of the Miss World pageant, held at the Crown of Beauty Theatre in Sanya, China, on December 6, 2003.
+It was the first time that the Miss World pageant held in China.

-At the end of the event, Azra Akın of Turkey crowned Rosanna Davison of Ireland as Miss World 2003.
+Azra Akın of Turkey crowned Rosanna Davison of Ireland as her successor at the end of the event.
 It is Ireland's first victory in the history of the pageant.

-Contestants 106 contestants competed in this year's pageant, surpassing the previous record of 95 contestants in 2000.
+106 contestants competed in this year's pageant, surpassing the previous record of 95 contestants in 2000.
 The pageant was hosted by Phil Keoghan, Amanda Byram, and Angela Chow.
 Luis Fonsi and Bryan Ferry performed in this year's pageant.